 You can ask your employer if you can access online learning at work.

-There are a number of private correspondence colleges, offering courses in many subjects.
+There are a number of private learning providers, offering courses in many subjects.
 Some courses lead to a recognised qualification.

-Some private colleges are registered with the Open and Distance Learning Quality Council (ODLQC) and some are members of the Association of British Correspondence Colleges (ABCC).
+Some providers are registered with the Open and Distance Learning Quality Council (ODLQC) and some are members of the Association of British Correspondence Colleges (ABCC).

 You have to pay fees for these courses.